-Tinea versicolor occurs when Pityrosporum ovale on the surface of the skin grows rapidly.
-Doctors are not sure why this happens.
-However, there are some factors that may promote the growth of this yeast on the skin.
-These factors include:
+Tinea versicolor occurs when Malassezia grows rapidly on the surface of the skin.
+Doctors aren’t sure why this happens.
+Some factors may promote the growth of this yeast on the skin, including:

 - hot and humid weather

 - oily skin